-Perimeter is the total distance around the outside of a two-dimensional shape.
-For polygons, you find it by adding the side lengths.
-For a circle, the perimeter is called the circumference.
+Picture walking a single lap along the edge of a shape and measuring how far you went.
+That distance is the perimeter: the total length around the outside of a two-dimensional shape.
+For polygons you add the side lengths; for a circle the same idea is called the circumference.

 P=sum of the outside side lengthsP = \text{sum of the outside side lengths}